 Friends went to Kenora to be a presence and to hear firsthand the long standing grievances concerning land rights, housing, medical care, education, Indigenous spirituality, child welfare, and mercury poisoning.

 A major focus since the 1990s has been to work in solidarity with Indigenous peoples towards first the realization and then (since its adoption by the UN in 2007) the full implementation, of the UN Declaration on the Rights of Indigenous Peoples.
-This work draws extensively on Friends’ tradition of “quiet diplomacy“, which has been used within the UN system for decades through the Quaker UN Offices.
+This work draws extensively on Friends’ tradition of “quiet diplomacy” (i.e. providing a place where UN diplomats, staff, and nongovernmental partners can work on difficult issues in a quiet, off-the-record atmosphere out of the public eye), which has been used within the UN system for decades through the Quaker UN Offices.

 In 2001 Sarah Chandler presented the annual Sunderland P. Gardiner lecture at Canadian Yearly Meeting.
 Her lecture, The Never Broken Treaty?
 Quaker Witness and Testimony on Aboriginal Title and Rights: What canst thou say? prompts Canadian Quakers and all settlers to examine our roles in the ongoing oppression of Indigenous peoples and provides suggestions for engagement and work for positive change.